pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Panels.rst

   - :newterm:`Tool panels` are used for :ref:`certain specialized tools
     <ug-specialized-tools>`.
 A tool panel appears initially above the
     :ref:`primary selection <ug-selection>` it is operating on.

-The Tree Panel is special; it is always fixed to the back wall and has :ref:`its own section in the documentation <ug-tree-panel>`.
+  - The :newterm:`Tree Panel` is special; it is always fixed to the back wall and has :ref:`its own section in this guide <ug-tree-panel>`.

 Moving and Resizing Panels
 ..........................